Midland Main Line upgrade

+To obtain all the benefits of using electric traction, the line from Bedford to St Pancras is also being upgraded which includes boosting the power supply.
+Parts of the line have been classed as having congested infrastructure.
+This is another reason for the upgrade.

+The upgrading of the overhead line equipment (OLE) south of Bedford is underway to allow 125 mph running and is due for completion in late 2025.
+The Kettering to South Wigston stretch was energised in July 2024.
+Further electrification on the line was paused in July 2025.

 Background

-The section of the line at the southern end between London St Pancras and Bedford was electrified with overhead line in the early 1980s and finished in 1983.
-This section is mainly a commuter route and often called the Bedpan line, and was subject to industrial dispute when one man electric trains were introduced.
-As it is a key strategic artery and a radial main line originating in London there have been many calls for it to be electrified especially now the Great Western Main Line and East Coast Main Line are now electrified along with the West Coast Main Line which was electrified in the 1960s and 1970s.
+The commuter route at the southern end of the line between London St Pancras and Bedford, nicknamed the Bedpan line, was electrified with overhead line in the early 1980s and completed in 1983.
+This section is mainly a commuter route.
+It was the subject of an industrial dispute when driver-only operation (DOO) electric trains were introduced.

+As the line is a key strategic artery and a radial main line originating in London, there have been many calls for it to be electrified, especially now that the Great Western Main Line and East Coast Main Line are electrified, along with the West Coast Main Line which was electrified in the 1960s and 1970s.
 The desire to achieve net zero carbon in transport has increased calls for the line to be electrified/decarbonised.
+There is also the desire to increase some sections of the line to 125 mph speed capability.

 History and earlier proposals

 In the 1970s large scale electrification was proposed on the back of the West Coast Main Line electrification and partially in response to the oil crisis of that decade.
 In 1981 the British Railways Board published a final document on railway electrification that included the Midland Main Line as high priority.
-In the intervening years priority was put on other projects such as schemes in Anglia and the East Coast Main Line.
-Then privatisation and a change in government intervened.
+In the intervening years priority was put on other projects such as schemes in East Anglia and the East Coast Main Line.
+Then in the 1990s, British Rail was privatised followed by a change in government.